SansarBisht/Delivery-Status-Prediction-Model-capstone-project-/README.md

 * Predictive Models Using algorithms to predict the missing values based on other features.
 Encoding Categorical Variables
 Categorical variables, which represent discrete values (like "red," "blue," "green"), need to be converted into numerical format for most machine learning algorithms.
-Common techniques
-include:
-* One-Hot Encoding Creates a new binary column for each category (e.g., for a "Color" feature with values "red," "blue," "green," you would get three new columns, each representing one of the colours).
-* Label Encoding Assigns a unique integer to each category (e.g., "red" = 0, "blue" = 1,
-"green" = 2).
 Normalizing Numerical Features
 Normalization scales numerical data to a standard range, which helps some algorithms like gradient descent converge faster.
 Key methods are: